 CARDIAC PET CT

 A scan of the heart is performed on a dedicated cardiac PET scanner to produce detailed images of the heart to diagnose coronary artery disease or heart damage.
-With Cardiac PET, our physicians are able to view a superior image of both the anatomical structures within the body and the metabolic activity occurring in those structures, to more accurately diagnose a problem and pinpoint the best approach to treatment.
+With Cardiac PET, our physicians are able to view a superior image of both the anatomical structures within the body and the activity occurring in those structures, to more accurately diagnose a problem and pinpoint the best approach to treatment.

 Cardiac PET is the fastest and most accurate way to detect many types of heart disease and heart abnormalities that could potentially lead to a heart attack.
 Cardiac PET also assists our physicians in predicting the likely outcome of various therapeutic alternatives, and after treatment methods are started it can help monitor how well a patient is progressing.